 Detention will be arranged on a weekly basis.
-It will be served for one (1) hour as designated by the principal, regardless of the student's co-curricular obligations.
+It will be served for one (1) hour as designated by the principal and/or Dean of Students regardless of the student's co-curricular obligations.

-Students will be fined \$10 for detentions, which can be paid on the day served or the student's school account will be billed.
-The \$10 cost for detention and \$25 cost for Saturday school is to offset the cost of our detention/Saturday school supervision.
-If a student fails to show up for detention without making prior arrangements with the principal, the student's school account will be billed an additional \$10 and the detention will still be served the following scheduled detention.
+Students will be fined \$10 for detentions, which can be billed to the parents FACTS account.
+The \$10 cost for detention is to offset the cost of our detention supervision.
+If a student fails to show up for detention without making prior arrangements with the Dean of Students, the student's school account will be billed an additional \$10 and the detention will still be served the following scheduled detention.